AllenNeuralDynamics/aind-data-schema/docs/source/example_workflow/example_workflow.rst

 tracked in the original metadata sources.
 This is common and are usually information that a single person keeps track of implicitly in their head.
 This information must be entered somewhere, either by updating the data sources or hard-coding values in the generation script.
-The latter is not avised but what we do here in this example to demonstrate the issue.
+The latter is not advised but what we do here in this example to demonstrate the issue.